RiadhAdrani/ruvy/docs/md/docs/api/useContext.md

 # useContext

-`useContext` is a hook that lets subscribe to context from your component, which removes the need of .
+`useContext` is a hook that lets subscribe to context from your component, which removes the need of props drilling.

 <br/>